designstem/projects/algorithms/index.md

 -

-But hopefully with these super basic examples, you saw how simple shapes can be combined and some basic operations like repeating, scaling and rotating can generate a lot of complex patterns.
+But hopefully, with these super basic examples, you saw how simple shapes could be combined, and some basic operations like repeating, scaling, and rotating can generate a lot of intricate patterns.

 When we add other important properties like <var>color</var>, <var>stroke width</var>, <var>transparency</var> and so on, we can alter the algorithm further and receive different output.